- Sunset Garage (1929)

 Through a newspaper notice, the McGraths had cordially invited the community to attend the festivities.
 Some 200 guests accepted the hospitality, toured the hotel and danced on the cafe’s maple dance floor from 8:00 p.m. until midnight.
 Managed by Mr. and Mrs. McGrath, it was the largest and most modern hotel in North Bend and the vicinity.
 Read more about this building’s history and context in the National Register of Historic Places.

 Continuing to head east, cross over Main Ave and head to the end of the block to the building that house the North Bend Bar and Grill.
 This building, originally a small log structure, housed the office for the North Bend Timber Co.
 Office (1924).
 The Company had been located further upstream from North Bend along the South Fork in a town called Edgewick.
-You can read the story about Edgewick and how it was swept away.
+You can read the story of Edgewick and how it was swept away.

 Take a right on Ballarat and head south to the North Bend Train Depot.
 The North Bend Depot is a copy of the original train station.